Kendi044/crochetapp/README.md

 Starting the creation of my app.
+CROCHETAPP API DJANGO PROJECT

 A RECIPE MANAGEMENT API, that helps creators to share their creation to crocheters who would like to get the skill or educate people interested with crocheting.

-1. User-authentication via Django REST Framework
+FEATURES:   1.
+User-authentication via Django REST Framework
             2. CRUD API for crochet patterns
             3. Endpoints for listing, retrieving, updating, and deleting patterns
             4. Example HTTP requests in test.http for quick testing

       Project Structure
 crochetapp/